A quiescent galaxy in a gas-rich cosmic web node at z~3: Analysis of galaxy properties

 The galaxy is a massive quiescent system at least one order of magnitude below the SFMS at its epoch, according to its stellar mass and SFR values inferred from the observed photometric fluxes and spectrum.
 The fluxes and spectrum, along with a best-fit model spectrum obtained using the {\sc prospector} code \citep{Leja2017,Johnson2021,Wang2024}, are presented in Figs.~\ref{fig:nirspec_w_models} \& ~\ref{fig:prospector_full}.

-The {\sc prospector} fitting was done simultaneously onto the observed photometric fluxes in eight filters from optical to near-infrared (Section \ref{subsec:imaging}) and the NIRSpec spectrum.
-A non-parametric star formation history (SFH) was adopted, with a prior favoring constant star formation and continuity as described in \cite{Leja2019} and eight lookback time bins of 0-10 Myr, 10-100 Myr, 100-200 Myr, 200-350 Myr, 350-550 Myr, 550-800 Myr, 800-1200 Myr, and 1200-1930 Myr.
+The {\sc prospector} fitting was done simultaneously onto the observed photometric fluxes in eight filters from optical to near-infrared (Sect.\ \ref{subsec:imaging}) and the NIRSpec spectrum.
+A nonparametric star formation history (SFH) was adopted, with a prior favoring constant star formation and continuity as described in \cite{Leja2019} and eight lookback time bins of 0-10 Myr, 10-100 Myr, 100-200 Myr, 200-350 Myr, 350-550 Myr, 550-800 Myr, 800-1200 Myr, and 1200-1930 Myr.
 A \cite{Chabrier2003} initial mass function and a flexible dust attenuation law by \cite{Charlot2000} were adopted.
 The stellar metallicity was set as a free parameter with a flat prior.
 The Balmer, [N II], and [O III] emission lines were fit with standalone Gaussians and their contributions to the broadband fluxes are taken into account in the SED fitting.
-However, because these lines are driven by AGNs as shown below, they were neglected for the step of modeling the SFH and stellar populations in the {\sc prospector} fitting (see also, e.g., \citealt{deGraaff2025} for a similar treatment).
-The model spectrum was smoothed by the instrument line spread function and a Gaussian with the same width as the measured stellar velocity dispersion (Section \ref{subsec:analysis_kinematics_outflows}) before being fit to the NIRSpec data.
+However, because these lines are driven by AGNs as shown below, they were neglected for the step of modeling the SFH and stellar populations in the {\sc prospector} fitting (see also, for example, \citealt{deGraaff2025} for a similar treatment).
+The model spectrum was smoothed by the instrument line spread function and a Gaussian with the same width as the measured stellar velocity dispersion (Sect.\ \ref{subsec:analysis_kinematics_outflows}) before being fit to the NIRSpec data.
 Following the practices adopted by studies involving fitting the galaxy NIRSpec spectra with {\sc prospector} (e.g., \citealt{Beverage2025,deGraaff2025}) and other tools (e.g., \citealt{Cappellari2023,Scholtz2024}), the smooth large-scale variation of the spectrum was modeled as a multiplicative polynomial of 11th order in the fitting run.
-Other details of the fitting setup are similar to what discussed in \cite{Wang2024}.
-A galaxy SED model was generated from the best-fit parameters and shown in Figs.~\ref{fig:nirspec_w_models} \& \ref{fig:prospector_full}, along with the best-fit SFH in the right panel of Fig.~\ref{fig:prospector_full}.
+Other details of the fitting setup are similar to what is discussed in \cite{Wang2024}.

+A SED model was generated from the best-fit parameters and is shown in Figs.~\ref{fig:nirspec_w_models} \& \ref{fig:prospector_full}, along with the best-fit SFH in the right panel of Fig.~\ref{fig:prospector_full}.
+The best-fit SFH, albeit subject to substantial uncertainties, suggests that the star formation rate started to decline from a few hundred Myrs prior to the epoch of observation.